scorpion8511/med_txt02/README.md

 ## Pathology Article Retrieval

 The `pathology_pipeline` module helps curate pathology-related articles from PubMed Central.
-It searches terms between 2000 and 2023 using the Entrez API, downloads the corresponding XML files, and extracts article text.
+It searches terms between 2000 and 2023 using the Entrez API and reports how many articles match before downloading.
+The XML files are then downloaded and parsed to extract article text.

 ```python
 from pathlib import Path